 Hover to see how factors connect to Self-regulation.
 Then click connected factors to explore strategies related to multiple factors.

 Self-regulation skills help students concentrate on learning.
 Self-regulation is the ability to alter and regulate our thoughts, behavioral responses, and emotions.
-By helping students control their thoughts and behaviors, Self-regulation is critical for growing as a reader and writer.

 Self-regulation can be broken down into three main components: